prefab-cloud/prefab-cloud-docs-web/docs/ruby-sdk/ruby.md

 4. Prefab Streaming APIs

-This strategy ensures the utmost reliability for your clients being able to pull live values, even in the case of a major outtage of the Prefab APIs.
+This strategy ensures the utmost reliability for your clients being able to pull live values, even in the case of a major outage of the Prefab APIs.

 But wait, there's more.